Cover image by Gregg Darling – BirdPix 28166 Olive Thrush

 It prefers riverine bush and montane forest.
 It has adapted to alien tree plantations, gardens, parks and fruit orchards.
 In particular, Olives Thrushes like well-shaded places with damp soil and moist leaf litter.
 They also love a bird bath!

 The Olive Thrush is a rather shy and unobtrusive bird.
 It can often be found in the quieter corners of a garden, under trees and bushes, while it is looking for food.
+Although you can encounter an Olive Thrush at any time of the day, you are most likely to see it at dawn or dusk, because that is the time when it is most active.
+So it can be described as crepuscular.

 The female builds a cup nest, typically up to 6 m above the ground in a tree.
 The Olive Thrush especially likes to nest in gardens, so keep an eye out!
 The 2-3 eggs are incubated mainly by the female for 14-15 days to hatching, and the chicks fledge after about another 16 days.
 The young ones remain dependent on their parents for up to 2 months after fledging!